crmathieu/planet/README.md

 **GET /groups/{groupname}**
-Returns a JSON list of user ids containing the members of that group.
+Returns a JSON list of the members of that group.

 ```text
 GET /groups/admin